noelmiranda/rsschool-cvOld/cv.md

 - Linkedin: https://www.linkedin.com/in/noel-miranda/

 ### Summary
 > Although my training is in the GIS area.
 I have merged my professional career with web development specifically  with MERN Stack technology.
 Using platforms such as Google Developer Scholarship, FreeCodeCamp, Pirple, among others.
-Currently, I'm working as a Cloud Application Analyst on the Web as well as Android and iOS using Google Firebase products.
+Currently, I am currently working as a Cloud Application Analyst who helps in engineering cloud computing services and applications.
+I incorporate Google firebase products for unparalleled cloud computing on the web, IoS, and Android devices.

 ### Skills
 - HTML